Dom andra

 "Dom andra" (Swedish for The Others) is a song by Swedish alternative rock band Kent.
 It was released as the first single from their fifth album Vapen & Ammunition on 18 March 2002.
-The song debuted at number one on the Swedish Singles Chart, becoming the band's first number-one hit; it stayed at the position for four weeks, and remained in the charts for twenty-one weeks overall.
+The song debuted at number one on the Swedish Singles Chart, becoming the band's first number-one hit.
+It stayed at the position for four weeks and remained on the chart for twenty-one weeks overall.

-The song's CD single includes the B-side "Vintervila" that is a remake of a song composed before Kent had formed and the band used the name Havsänglar (Sea-Angels).
+The single includes the B-side "Vintervila" that is a remake of a song composed when the band used the name Havsänglar in the early 1990s.
 On the sleeve is a photo of one of the Eskilstuna Zoo's white tigers (taken by Jonas Linell).

 The track won Song of the Year at both the 2003 Grammis and 2003 P3 Guld awards.

 Music video

-The music video shows a woman driving a car (Ferrari 456 GT) through Stockholm at night.
+The music video shows a woman driving a car (Ferrari 456 GT) through Stockholm city at night.
+Joakim Berg can be seen as a shadow in the passenger side window and Sami Sirviö in the driver's side window.